vinlin24/cs143-notebooks/16 B+ Trees (Continued).md

 </details>

-## B+ Trees (Continued)
+## B+ Tree Node Structure

-Last lecture, we introduced the **B+ tree**, which is actually an extension of the **B tree** data structure specialized for database applications.
+Last lecture, we introduced the **B+ tree**, which is actually an extension of the **B-tree** data structure specialized for database applications.
 In a B+ tree, we only store table keys in the **leaf nodes** and also connect the leaf nodes as a linked list.

 > [!WARNING]
 >
-> From here on out, Professor may use B tree and B+ tree interchangeably.
+> From here on out, Professor may use B-tree and B+ tree interchangeably.
 Know that he's always referring to B+ trees unless specified otherwise.

-### Node Structure

 Internal nodes store **node keys**.
 These values encode *ranges* of table keys that their subtrees ultimately contain at their leaves.